valeriy-maslov/platypusjs-asynchttp/README.md

-# AsyncHTTP for Platypus.js
+# AsyncHTTP for Nashorn
 ### What is this?
-AsyncHTTP is JavaScript library for Platypus.js which provides fluent API for working with [Apache HttpAsyncClient] with JavaScript from Nashorn environment.
+AsyncHTTP is JavaScript library for Nashorn Script Engine which provides fluent API for working with [Apache HttpAsyncClient] with JavaScript from Nashorn environment.

 ## Please notice that product is currently on pre-alpha stage!